Alumni Career Conversations

 We also ask students to submit questions for the alumnus/a in advance of the session, which we will provide to you the week of the event.

 The alumni career conversations are not intended to be an employer information session where you market and brand your organization.
 You can certainly talk about your current organization and the role you perform there, but these sessions are meant to be educational for the students.
 If you would also like to schedule an Employer Information Session while you are on-campus, please visit our Industry Partners page.

 Hosting a Career Conversation

-If you are interested in hosting a career conversation, please complete this brief Qualtrics survey, and Helen Chandler, Associate Director, will follow-up with you.
+If you are interested in hosting a career conversation, please complete this brief Qualtrics survey, and Helen Chandler, Assistant Director, will follow-up with you.

 If you have additional questions, please email Helen Chandler.